ietf-wg-cellar/ebml-specification/specification.markdown

 - The semantic equivalence of VINT\_DATA within Element Data Size with two different lengths due to left-padding zero bits, making comparison at the semantics level invalid.
 - Data contained within a Master Element that is not itself part of a Child Element, which can trigger incorrect parsing behavior in EBML Readers.
 - Extraneous copies of Identically Recurring Element, making parsing unnecessarily slow to the point of not being usable.
 - Copies of Identically Recurring Element within a Parent Element that contain invalid CRC-32 Elements.
-EBML Readers not checking the CRC-32 might use the version of the element with mismatching CRC-32.
+EBML Readers not checking the CRC-32 might use the version of the element with mismatching CRC-32s.
-- Use of Void Elements which could be used to hide content or create bogus resynchronization points seen by some EBML Reader and not others.
+- Use of Void Elements which could be used to hide content or create bogus resynchronization points seen by some EBML Readers and not others.

 # IANA Considerations